6 Causes Of Mesothelioma That You Need To Be Aware Of

 Another study found out an infection with a virus known as simian virus 40 (SV40) might increase the risk of mesothelioma.
-But the verdict is still out on this one.
+But the jury is still out on this one.
 Between 1955 and 1963, a polio vaccine was contaminated with the virus and millions of people were exposed to it.
-So far, this has not caused an increased risk of mesothelioma.
+So far, there has not been any report linking this to an increased risk of mesothelioma.

 Most of us aren’t aware of the harmful side of talc, which is why it is used in several cosmetics and pharmaceutical products.
 Some studies claim that because talc and asbestos are located close to each other on the ground, it causes the same harmful effect in people.
 Another study found out asbestos was part of the chemicals in talcum powder and this was revealed as a possible cause of mesothelioma in women.3

-Erionite is a mineral that has the similar effects of asbestos.
-One study found a large number of people who lived in southeast Turkey suffered from malignant pleural mesothelioma.
-This is because most of them were exposed to erinonite from childhood and it caused 50% of all deaths in several villages.4
+Erionite is a mineral that has similar effects as asbestos.
+One study found a large number of people who lived in southeast Turkey suffered from malignant pleural mesothelioma, that is cancer of the outer lining of the lungs.
+This is because most of them were exposed to erinonite from childhood, and 50% of all deaths in several villages could be attributed to erionite.4

 6. Radiation Exposure

 Exposure to radiation can also cause mesothelioma.
-The American Cancer Society revealed that radiation to the lungs or abdomen can cause tissue damage and eventually develops into cancer.
+The American Cancer Society revealed that radiation to the lungs or abdomen can cause tissue damage which eventually develops into cancer.

 One way of treating mesothelioma is a mix of chemotherapy, surgery, and radiation.
 Several people have also found relief combining their treatment with a few alternative methods like acupuncture, aromatherapy, and energy therapy.